 The New Jersey Prescription Monitoring Program (NJPMP) is an important component of the New Jersey Division of Consumer Affairs' initiative to halt the abuse and diversion of prescription drugs.

 Established pursuant to N.J.S.A.
 45:1-45 et. seq., the NJPMP is a statewide database that collects prescription data on Controlled Dangerous Substances (CDS) and Human Growth Hormone (HGH) dispensed in outpatient settings in New Jersey, and by out-of-state pharmacies dispensing into New Jersey.
 Pharmacies are required to submit this data daily.

 The Division of Consumer Affairs and the NJPMP Administrator keep patient information strictly confidential, in compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Privacy and Security Rules.

 Access by Prescribers, their Delegates and Pharmacists

-Access to the NJPMP is granted to prescribers and pharmacists who are licensed by the State of New Jersey and in good standing with their respective licensing boards.
+Access to the NJPMP is granted to prescribers and pharmacists who are licensed by the State of New Jersey and whose licensees are in good standing with their respective licensing boards.
+Registered prescribers may delegate their authority to access the NJPMP to certain other healthcare professionals.